stuarthayhurst/stuarthayhurst/README.md

     <li><a href="https://github.com/stuarthayhurst/privacy-menu-extension">Privacy Menu Extension</a>: A GNOME extension to add a quick access menu for privacy settings</li>
     <h4>Other projects:</h4>
     <li><a href="https://github.com/stuarthayhurst/brexit-counter">Brexit Counter</a>: A joke website to count the time since Brexit, with 'inspirational' quotes</li>
+    <h4>Archived projects:</h4>
+    <li><a href="https://github.com/stuarthayhurst/kernel-notify">Kernel-notify</a>: A tool I wrote to learn some Bash, that manages installed kernels, updates and notifications</li>
+    <li><a href="https://github.com/stuarthayhurst/temp-report">Temp-report</a>: A system to monitor the temperature of an area with emailing support, replies, graphing, logging and a web display</li>
+    <li><a href="https://github.com/stuarthayhurst/mollusc-text-editor">Mollusc Text Editor</a>: A text editor written using Electron to learn some JavaScript</li>
   </ul>
 </details>